Caleys: post 1960s

 Aligning Caleys with the Partnership

-The programme of expansion carried on throughout the 60’s and 70’s, in an attempt to bring Caley’s up to Partnership specification, and to adapt to modern retailing needs.
+The programme of expansion carried on throughout the 1960s and 1970s, in an attempt to bring Caley’s up to Partnership specification, and to adapt to modern retailing needs.
 However, it was getting increasingly difficult to fulfil these criteria, as the shop and location simply did not lend itself to a full-line John Lewis department store.
-By the late 80’s, continual renovation and expansion attempts had played havoc with the store layout.
-By now there were no fewer than 24 levels in the shop, highly irregular to say the least!
+By the late 1980s, continual renovation and expansion attempts had played havoc with the store layout.
+By now there were no fewer than 24 different levels in the shop.